belloviniciusf/nubank-test/README.md

   - **Validator** - It is a generic validator to apply the business rules.
 The business rules are compiled in a individual file cause it is something shared to the project.
 It is a object [key: value] that enables easily add, modify or delete some rule from kind of data.

+_Observation_: I created a folder called `examples` with all example files to test each business rule.

 ---

 ## Run by Docker (recomendable)